Course Catalog | General Information

 Intervention and/or Removal for Disruptive Student Behaviors

-Following assessment and recommendation by the Behavior Intervention team and approval by the VC for Academics, a student may be administratively withdrawn and immediately removed from the College if it is determined that the student:
+by the VC for Academics, a student may be administratively withdrawn and immediately

-• is engaging, or is likely to engage, in behavior that presents a danger or harm to self or others;
+• is engaging, or is likely to engage, in behavior that presents a danger or harm

 • disrupts the learning environment;